LydellJones/ZoomSift/README.md

 # ZoomSift

 # !!!THIS VERSION IS CURRENTLY DEPRECIATED AS THE TRANSCRIPT FORMAT HAS NOW CHANGED!!!
-# Changes will be made soon to deal with the change
+# Changes will be made soon to deal with the updated format.

 The purpose of what i have made comes as follows: